Skip to main content

 Appeal levels: Contractor reconsideration, formal review by DHA, then independent hearing (above the amount-in-controversy threshold), then DHA Director final decision.

-Timing: 90 days from denial for reconsideration; 60 days from each subsequent adverse decision for the next level.
+Carrier timing: 90 days from denial for reconsideration; 60 days from each subsequent adverse decision for the next level.
 Urgent / pre-authorization timelines compress to 72 hours.

-What we know about TRICARE: TRICARE rules are federal — state DOI external review does not apply.
+What we know about TRICARE: TRICARE rules are federal, state DOI external review does not apply.
 We brief appeals against 32 CFR Part 199 and the TRICARE Operations Manual specifically.

 Common TRICARE denial patterns for gender-affirming care

 • Regional contractor reconsideration first.
-TRICARE appeals begin with reconsideration by the regional managed care support contractor — Humana Military (East) or TriWest (West).
+TRICARE appeals begin with reconsideration by the regional managed care support contractor, Humana Military (East) or TriWest (West).
 The reconsideration request must be in writing and is typically due within 90 days of the initial denial.

 • Formal review by DHA.
 After contractor reconsideration, members can request a formal review by the Defense Health Agency.
 This step is the gateway to a hearing and is the prerequisite to any further federal review.